Student studying in the Rathskellar on campus.

 The Astronomy Department does not have a foreign language requirement.

-Astronomy graduate students are expected to take the examination at the end of the second academic year.
-The prelim exam must be passed in order to continue as a graduate student in Astronomy at UW-Madison.
+Astronomy graduate students are expected to take the written examination at the end of the second academic year and the oral prelim by the end of their 5th semester.
+Both parts of the prelim exam must be passed in order to continue as a graduate student in Astronomy at UW-Madison.
 If there is a need to boost the knowledge in a topic, there is a chance to delay taking the preliminary exam for an extra year.

 Rationale: